Profiscience/knockout-contrib/packages/framework/README.md

 ### Routing

-Routing uses [@profiscience/knockout-contrib-router](https://github.com/profiscience/knockout-contrib/tree/master/packages/router), but provides its own `Route` class (unrelated to the `Route` class in the router package) for transforming a route config into middleware (what plugins do in the router, but *not* in the global scope.
-See the [Route documentation](../src/route/) for more on this).
-As mentioned above, it is intimately tied to the DataModelConstructorBuilder implementation in order to load data before rendering.
+Routing uses [@profiscience/knockout-contrib-router](https://github.com/profiscience/knockout-contrib/tree/master/packages/router), but provides its own `Route` class (unrelated to the `Route` class in the router package) for transforming a route config into middleware (what plugins do in the router, but not in the global scope).
+As mentioned above, it is intimately tied to the [DataModelConstructorBuilder][] implementation in order to load data before rendering.

 ---